Austermiller/AmsatDroidFree/README.md

 - Robust Epoch Parsing Replaced substring-based timestamp parsing with delimiter‑based parsing.
 Handles variable‑precision ISO‑8601 timestamps from GP feeds (e.g., fractional seconds).

-- Backward Compatibility Preserved AMSAT nasabare.txt TLE downloads continue to function unchanged because AMSAT is still using TLE JSON data and not true GP JSON data.
+- Backward Compatibility Preserved AMSAT nasabare.txt TLE downloads continue to function unchanged.
+I will upgrade the AMSAT to use GP JSON data in a future version.
 Existing cache serialization (ObjectInputStream / ObjectOutputStream) remains compatible.
 UI components (Spinner, RecyclerView, pass prediction workflow) required no changes.

 - Fixed GEOSTATIONARY INFINITE LOOP.
 GEO satellites such as GOES 17 previously would lock the application.
 Because GEO Sats remains fixed over a single spot on the equator, it does not have predictable rising or setting passes.
 A future version of this app will display the elevation and azimuth for GEO Sats.